 6. Store Toys at an Age Appropriate Height

 For younger children, store the toys that are available for them to play with at their eye level and in easy reach.
 It will make packing away their toys a lot easier for them too.

 Use higher shelves with older kids.

 Related Post: 15 Awesome Kids Book Storage Ideas

 It happens when kids can’t easily get to the toys they want to play with.
 Everything gets pulled off shelves or dumped out of basket in the process of getting to the toy they want.

 Instead, space out the baskets or individual large toys on the shelves so that it is obvious where they should be returned.

 If you find storage containers are filled to the brim, it’s a reminder to change the size or number of the containers or consider reducing the number of toys again.

-Now this might be one of the best ways to organise kids’ toys.
-Toy rotation can be a great option for younger kids who are in the habit of dumping all of their toys onto the floor at once.
+Now this might be one of the best ways to organize toys.
+A regular toy rotation can be a great option for younger kids who are in the habit of dumping all their toys onto the floor at once.